- Contests, for questions about math and programming contests.

 Short answer: practice.
 Much of the advice for math contests applies here too.
 Us competitive programmers also have regular contests in platforms like AtCoder and Codeforces, so we get way more opportunities to practice.

 One crucial thing that’s different is that competitive programming is a combination of two separate skills: algorithm design and implementation.
-You need to practice both, and you can’t just have one.
+You need to practice both.
 Your success kind of depends less like the sum of these skills, but more like the product.

 What are good materials for preparing for programming contests?

-The NOI.PH maintains a Prepare page with a list of resources, and I think it’s pretty good.
+NOI.PH has a Prepare page with a list of resources, and I think it’s pretty good.
 Here are some more thoughts.

 If you don’t know C++, then you should learn C++.
 You only need to know the basics to start off; you don’t even need to learn about classes (yet).
+The NOI.PH page recommends Udacity.
 Once you know a little programming, then I recommend starting joining contests, like AtCoder Beginner Contests or Codeforces Division 3 or 4, before you start learning algorithms.

 For learning algorithms, the NOI.PH page recommends 6.006 on OCW, which I think is good.
 Antti Laaksonen’s Competitive Programmer’s Handbook is good, but lacks exercises; you should find problems to practice on.
 I personally learned from Competitive Programming 3.